-It is a continuous process: First, it is a process as there are number of functions to be performed in a series, beginning with human resource planning to recruitment to selection, to training to performance appraisal.
+It is a continuous process: First, it is a process as there is a number of functions to be performed in a series, beginning with human resource planning to recruitment to selection, to training to performance appraisal.

 To be specific, the HRM process includes acquisition (HR planning, recruitment, selection, placement, socialisation), development (training and development, and career development), utilisation (job design, motivation, performance appraisal and reward management), and maintenance (labour relations, employee discipline, grievance handling, welfare, and termination).
 Second, it is continuous, because HRM is a never-ending process.

-Interdisciplinary and fast changing: It encompasses welfare, manpower, personnel management,
+Interdisciplinary and fast-changing: It encompasses welfare, manpower, and personnel management,

-and keeps close association with employee and industrial relations.
-It is multi- disciplinary activity. utilising knowledge and inputs from. psychology, sociology, economics, etc It is changing itself in accordance with the changing environment.
-It has I travelled from exploitation of workers to treating them as equal partners in the task.
+and keeps close association with the employee and industrial relations.
+It is a multi-disciplinary activity. utilising knowledge and inputs from. psychology, sociology, economics, etc It is changing itself in accordance with the changing environment.
+It has I travelled from the exploitation of workers to treating them as equal partners in the task.

-Focus on results: HRM is performance ! oriented.
-It has its focus on results, rather than on rules.
+Focus on results: HRM is performance! oriented.
+It has its focuses on results, rather than on rules.

 HRM has the responsibility of building human capital.
 People are vital for achieving organizational goals.
 Organizational performance depends on the quality of people and employees.